biopet/biopet/docs/pipelines/multisample/shiva.md

 ### Only variant calling

 It is possible to run Shiva while only performing its variant calling steps starting from BAM files.
 This has been separated in its own pipeline named `shivavariantcalling`.
-Different than running shiva which converts BAM files to fastq files first, shivavariantcalling will not perform any pre-processing and mapping steps.
-But just to call variants based on the input BAM files.
+Different than running shiva, which converts BAM files to fastq files first, shivavariantcalling will not perform any pre-processing and mapping steps.
+Instead it will just call variants based on the input BAM files.

 To view the help menu, execute:
 ~~~